 The Children and Families Bill became enacted during 2014.
-Local Authorities and schools are now required to publish and keep under review information about services they expect to be available for children with Special Educational Needs (SEN).
+Local Authorities and schools are now required to publish and keep under review information about services they expect to be available for children with Special Educational Needs and/or Disability (SEND).
 This is the 'Local Offer'.